 The "Texas Success Initiative" is intended to assess when a student is ready to perform freshman-level academic coursework.
-To help determine such college readiness, full and part time students enrolling in associate degree programs will be required to test for reading, writing, and math skills, unless exempted.
+To help determine such college readiness, full and part time students enrolling in associate degree programs will be required to test for ELAR (Reading, Writing and Essay) and MATH skills, unless exempted.